Notorious rumors about the Pet Shop Boys

 Neil flatly denied this rumor in an interview conducted by journalist Steve Pafford in the July 2002 issue of the U.K. magazine Gay Times.

-In the spring of 2004 talk began going around that Neil and Oscar-winning actor Kevin Spacey dined together regularly, suggesting that the two were lovers.
-This rumor was vigorously refuted by Neil, who attributed it to the gossip press trying to imply that Spacey is gaya thoroughly rampant rumor in its own right.
+In late 2003 and early 2004, there was talk going around—including at least two separate newspaper reports—that Neil and Oscar-winning actor Kevin Spacey dined together regularly, with the implication that the two were lovers.
+This rumor was quickly and vigorously refuted by Neil, who attributed it to the gossip press trying to imply that Spacey is gay, a thoroughly rampant rumor in its own right.
 Neil was understandably upset that gossipmongers would try to exploit his open gayness in such a fashion.
-The fact is that, at least at the time the story surfaced, the two men had never met.
-Though this rumor soon subsided, it has briefly recurred a few times since then.
+Apparently the two men had never actually met, at least at the time the story surfaced.
+Although this rumor soon subsided, it has briefly recurred a few times since then.
 Good rumors die hard.
-It's enough to make me wonder, however, whether the person who first dreamed this story up may have been inspired by the fact that Neil has a pet dog named Kevin.
+It's enough to make me wonder, however, whether the person who first dreamed this story up may have been inspired by the fact that, at the time, Neil had a pet dog named Kevin.

 A major corollary has more recently surfaced, linking Neil romantically with his friend and frequent social companion, U.K. media executive/personality Janet Street-Porter.
 To comment much further on the basic absurdity of such rumors would be akin to flogging the proverbial dead horse.
 Then again, I suspect that at least some proponents are fully aware of this absurdity.
 In other words, there may be a bit of ironic "wink, wink, nudge, nudge" playfulness in their online gossip, as though they know full well that the rumors are ridiculous but nevertheless enjoy pretending to believe them.